Is your front porch in need of an update? I’m loving our new wrought iron front door color, the refreshed pewter grey stain and pretty fall plants!

 The next day, I considered our landscaping colors which made my decision much easier.
 Not only do we have a large tree with plum foliage on it throughout the summer, but most of the perennials in our front yard have purple or yellow blooms.
 I felt that adding blue would just be too much color.
 In addition, I’ve always loved the sophisticated and classic look of a black door.
 After looking at several blacks, I decided on Benjamin Moore Wrought Iron.
 It has a blue undertone, which seems to complement our siding and trim.

 Wrought Iron looks more charcoal or navy in the direct sun, especially with the semi-gloss finish, but I love the richness it brings to our front porch.
 I typically like to change the decorating seasonally, and this new door color serves as a nice backdrop to my fall planter.

-To freshen up the rest of the front porch, I re-stained everything similar to the existing color (Pewter by Behr) and applied a clear coat to the deck surface to keep it low maintenance.
+To freshen up the rest of the front porch, I re-stained everything similar to the existing light grey and charcoal colors.
+I then applied a clear coat to the deck surface to keep it low maintenance.

 I’d like to add an outdoor rug if I can find one the right size, as well as a chair on the left hand side to make the space more inviting.
 Perhaps I’ll wait until spring.

 To soften the rock (and replace our evergreens that were not-so-evergreen), I planted two ornamental grasses (prairie dropseed and moor flame) and an atomic lilac.
 They look small right now, but they will fill in eventually (fingers crossed they survive the winter).